steffanossa/derivation_of_waste_mgmt_profiles/README.md

 ### Hierarchical Clustering: Agglomerative Methods

 *Hierarchical Clustering* can be done with different approaches. *Agglomerative methods* start with every observation being considered a single-elementcluster.
 Then the two most similar clusters are combined into a new cluster.
 This is done until there is one cluster containing everything.
 First, a distance matrix and then clusters are created.
 For both steps there are multiple methods of creation.
+Every combination is looped over and the results are saved into *.pdf* files which can be found in *doc/*.

 ```r
 dist_meth <- c("euclidean",